5-MeO-AMT: United Kingdom

 5-MeO-αMT was made illegal in the United Kingdom as of 7 January 2015, along with 5-MeO-DALT.
 This was following the events of 10 June 2014 when the Advisory Council on the Misuse of Drugs recommended that 5-MeO-αMT be scheduled as a class A drug by updating the blanket ban clause on tryptamines.

 United States

 5-MeO-AMT is unscheduled at the federal level in the United States.
-However, the DEA considers the chemical a controlled substance analogue.
-The agency's opinion on this matter may change at any time.
+However, it may be considered a controlled substance under the Federal Analogue Act as an analogue of schedule psychedelics like AMT and 5-MeO-DMT, but only if it is intended for human consumption.

 Florida

 5-MeO-AMT is a Schedule I controlled substance in the state of Florida, making it illegal to buy, sell, or possess.